iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

     operator-85877979-s94vz                               1/1     Running   0          2m8s
     operator-85877979-xqtml                               1/1     Running   0          2m8s
     ```
-    > _NOTE:_ After installing IOMesh, the `prepare-csi` Pod will automatically start on all schedulable nodes in the Kubernetes cluster to install and configure `open-iscsi`.
+    > _NOTE:_ After installing IOMesh, the `prepare-csi` pod will automatically start on all schedulable nodes in the Kubernetes cluster to install and configure `open-iscsi`.
 If the installation of `open-iscsi` is successful on all nodes, the system will automatically clean up all `prepare-csi` Pods.
 However, if the installation of `open-iscsi` fails on any node, [manual configuration of open-iscsi](../appendices/setup-worker-node) is required to determine the cause of the installation failure.

-    > _NOTE:_ If `open-iscsi` is manually deleted after installing IOMesh, the `prepare-csi` Pod will not automatically start to install `open-iscsi` when reinstalling IOMesh.
+    > _NOTE:_ If `open-iscsi` is manually deleted after installing IOMesh, the `prepare-csi` pod will not automatically start to install `open-iscsi` when reinstalling IOMesh.
 In this case, [manual configuration of open-iscsi](../appendices/setup-worker-node) is necessary.